 B. C. Ghosh, younger brother of Yogananda, promoted a method of “muscle control” that combined bodybuilding and Hatha.

 Europeans had looked down on Indians as weak and unhealthy.
-As part of emerging Indian nationalism, the guru T. Krishnamacharya in southern India took this criticism seriously when he became the yoga teacher at the Mysore Palace.
-He saw the Western calisthenics and gymnastics done at the British army base down the road from the Mysore Palace and integrated these practices with the physical postures (asanas) of Hatha Yoga that had a tradition going back to the fifteenth century (although asanas had not been widely practiced except as an aid to meditation).
+As part of emerging Indian nationalism, the guru T. Krishnamacharya in southern India took this criticism seriously when he became the yoga teacher at the Mysore Palace, whose maharaja had embrace physical culture.
+Krishnamacharya saw the Western calisthenics and gymnastics being done at the British army base down the road from the Mysore Palace and integrated these practices with the physical postures (asanas) of Hatha Yoga that had a tradition going back to the fifteenth century (although asanas had not been widely practiced except as an aid to meditation).
 The result was the more gymnastic style of yoga that flourishes around the world today.

 In this photo Krishnamacharyi supervises his students performing a yoga demonstration at the Mysore Palace in the early 1930s.
 Compare this photo with the photo of Swedish gymnastics above.

 Krishnamacharyi’s students, particularly B. K. S. Iyengar and K. Pattabhi Jois, promoted this revitalized asana-based yoga in the West.